stsewd/tree-sitter-rst/README.md

 - in RST Lists can be started in the same block if they are a different type.
 - In RST lists of the same type can't be separated by an empty line.
+- In RST sections are a big node that contains body elements, here is just a node that contains the title.